 The Department does not have a program in place to comply with the deadlines established by federal law for the submission of Single Audit reports.
-As a result, the Department did not comply with the required submission date of the Single Audit for the fiscal year ended June 30, 1998.
-The due date for this report was no later that July 31, 1999.
-It should also be noted, that the Single Audit report for the fiscal year ended June 30, 1997 was submitted later than the required due date established by federal regulations.
+As a result, the Department did not comply with the required submission date of the Single Audit for the fiscal year ended June 30, 1999.
+The due date for this report was no later that March 31, 2000.

-OMB Circular A-133, Subpart C, Section 320 establishes that all audits shall be completed and submitted to the cognizant agency within the earlier of 30 days after receipt of the auditor's report or nine (9) months after the end of the audit period.
-However, for fiscal year beginning on or before June 30, 1998, 13 months after the end of the audit period was permitted.
+OMB Circular A-133, Subpart C, Section 320 establishes that all audits shall be completed and submitted to the cognizant agency within the earlier of 30 days after receipt of the auditor's report or nine (9) months after the end of the audit period